 Individual differences in babies

-Some babies are easily frightened by and struggle to cope with normal physical sensations such as digestion or normal reflux.
+Some babies are easily frightened by and struggle to cope with normal physical sensations such as digestion.
 Others take a long time to adapt to the world and cope with changes.
 Many babies are very tuned in to the emotional world of their family and can be affected by family distress.
 Some babies seem to cry more than others or to need more soothing than others.
 This does not mean there is anything wrong, rather that all babies respond differently.
+Some babies cry more than others but studies show that the maximum crying occurs in the first three months of life.

-Practical ways to help a baby with colic
+Remedies and Tips: Practical ways to help a crying baby

 - Try to stay calm (easier said than done).
 Although you may not be able to stop the crying, you can help your baby to cope with their distress.
 It is hard to think clearly or provide reassurance to your baby if you are feeling panicky.

 - Let your baby suck at the breast or bottle or dummy.
 It may help them to settle for a short period.
-Your nurse or doctor can advise you on feeding and the amount of milk your baby needs.
+Reasons to breastfeed other than to eat or drink are sometimes called breastfeeding for comfort, comfort nursing, comfort sucking, “non nutritive” sucking or even “using the breast as a dummy”.

 - Try and adopt a ‘baby-centred’ approach and think from the baby’s point of view.